Chart Color Schemes

 AreaSearch assessment of residential approval activity sees Broadbeach Waters among the top 30% of areas assessed nationwide

 Broadbeach Waters has granted approximately 33 residential property approvals annually over the past five financial years, totalling 166 homes.
 As of FY26, 25 approvals have been recorded.
-On average, 4.4 people moved to the area per year for each dwelling built between FY21 and FY25, indicating strong demand exceeding new supply.
-New properties are constructed at an average value of $1,153,000, targeting the premium market segment.
+On average, 4.4 people moved to the area each year for every dwelling built between FY21 and FY25, indicating high demand outpacing new supply.
+New properties are constructed at an average cost of $1,153,000, targeting the premium market segment.

-Commercial approvals this financial year amount to $15.1 million, reflecting steady commercial investment activity.
-Compared to the rest of Queensland, Broadbeach Waters shows significantly reduced construction levels (70% below regional average per person), supporting stronger demand and values for established properties.
-New building activity comprises 86% detached houses and 14% townhouses or apartments, maintaining the area's suburban character focused on family homes.
-The location has around 266 people per dwelling approval, leaving room for growth.
+This financial year has seen $15.1 million in commercial approvals, reflecting steady commercial investment activity.
+Compared to the rest of Queensland, Broadbeach Waters shows significantly reduced construction activity, with 70.0% below the regional average per person.
+The area maintains a traditional suburban character, with 86.0% detached houses and 14.0% townhouses or apartments.
+There are approximately 266 people per dwelling approval, suggesting potential for growth.

-Population forecasts indicate Broadbeach Waters will gain approximately 1,289 residents by 2041 (based on AreaSearch quarterly estimates).
-Construction is keeping pace with projected population growth, but buyers may face increasing competition as the population expands.
+By 2041, Broadbeach Waters is projected to gain 1,268 residents, according to the latest AreaSearch quarterly estimate.
+Construction pace is reasonable with projected population growth, though buyers may face increasing competition as population rises.

 Frequently Asked Questions - Development